Mad for science

 Once chosen for the programme, each student will pay the following registration fee to confirm their place:

-- 330 euros, to take part in the following Mad for science courses: Biomedicine, Chemistry, Biochemistry, Bioengineering, Physics, Supercomputing, Mathematics, New technologies and Earth Sciences.
+- 425 euros, to take part in the following Mad for science courses: Biomedicine, Chemistry, Biochemistry, Bioengineering, Physics, Supercomputing, Mathematics, New Technologies, Earth Sciences, Nutrition and Artificial Intelligence.